-All University proceedings are conducted in accordance with the requirements of Human Resources, Student Affairs, the Clery Act, VAWA, FERPA, state and local law, and University policy.
-No information, including the identity of the parties, will be released from such proceedings except as required or permitted by law or University policy.
+All FDU-V proceedings are conducted in accordance with the requirements of applicable laws as well as applicable university policies.
+No information, including the identity of the parties, will be publicly released from such proceedings except as required or permitted by law or University policy.